Design Culture Code at Unacademy

 Our design culture

-- ⚡️ Be different: Stay on top of how the industry is moving forward and the new advancements but when you work, you bring distinctly original thinking in your problem solving.
+- ⚡️ Be original: Stay on top of how the industry is moving forward and the new advancements but when you work, you bring distinctly original thinking in your problem solving.
 You design from first principles and seek out opportunities to connect ideas from different domains together.

 - ☕️ Be sincere: Give your best in everything you do.
 Don’t get complacent.
 Use every single moment you have to improve your design.
 Respect your craft and use it to do justice to the problem at hand.